IMS212/fairanintsquare/README.md

 ## Meeting the Requirements

-### Linux
+### Linux (Debian)

-Make sure all the development libraries are present.
-You can install the pakages from your package manager.
+Make sure all development libraries are present.
+You can install the packages from your package manager.

 ```
 sudo apt-get install libsfml-dev libjpeg-dev libfreetype6-dev